marcoramilli/malcontrol/README.md

 ## Info and questions
 If you ha e questions and/or you need more infos on the project, pelaste contatto marcoramilli.com (marcoramilli.blogspot.com).
+From 01/01/2015 the project is part of broader YORI srl Project [YOROI](http://www.yoroi.company/images/logo.svg =50x50)

 ## Background